atk4/data/docs/persistence/sql/quickstart.md

 ## Basic Concepts

-Expression (see :ref:`expr`)
+- Expression (see {ref}`expr`)

-    :php:class:`Expression` object, represents a part of a SQL query.
-It can be used to express advanced logic in some part of a query, which :php:class:`Query` itself might not support or can express a full statement Never try to look for "raw" queries, instead build expressions and think about escaping.
+  {php:class}`Expression` object, represents a part of a SQL query.
+It can be used to express advanced logic in some part of a query, which {php:class}`Query` itself might not support or can express a full statement Never try to look for "raw" queries, instead build expressions and think about escaping.

-Query (see :ref:`query`)
+- Query (see {ref}`query`)

-    Object of a :php:class:`Query` class can be used for building and executing valid SQL statements such as SELECT, INSERT, UPDATE, etc. After creating :php:class:`Query` object you can call various methods to add "table", "where", "from" parts of your query.
+  Object of a {php:class}`Query` class can be used for building and executing valid SQL statements such as SELECT, INSERT, UPDATE, etc. After creating {php:class}`Query` object you can call various methods to add "table", "where", "from" parts of your query.

-Connection
+- Connection

   Represents a connection to the database.
-If you already have a PDO object you can feed it into :php:class:`Expression` or :php:class:`Query`, but for your comfort there is a :php:class:`Connection` class with very little overhead.
+If you already have a PDO object you can feed it into {php:class}`Expression` or {php:class}`Query`, but for your comfort there is a {php:class}`Connection` class with very little overhead.

 ## Getting Started

-We will start by looking at the :php:class:`Query` building, because you do not need a database to create a query:
+We will start by looking at the {php:class}`Query` building, because you do not need a database to create a query:

 ```